-After a brief CAT nap, service will resume in the spring of 2017 and The CAT ferry will be back zipping passengers between Portland, Maine and Yarmouth, Nova Scotia.
+After a brief CAT nap, service will resume on May 31, 2017 and The CAT ferry will be back zipping passengers between Portland, Maine and Yarmouth, Nova Scotia.

 Once again, the fastest way to get from Maine to Nova Scotia will be The CAT.
 You’ll experience the Maritimes the way they’re meant to be seen — by sea!
 The CAT is fast, with a crossing time of just 5.5 hours (about half the time it would take to drive from Portland to Yarmouth).